oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   Edit VFs networks and labels
          ![](Sriovcustom network.png "fig:Sriovcustom network.png")
 *   SR-IOV capable nics which are slaves of a bond should have the same edit dialog as regular SR-IOV capable nics just without the PF tab.
+*   Nic which don't support sr-iov shouldn't have tab at all (should look the same as they look now, before the feature).

 <b>Option 2</b>